BbotLLC/nginx_proxy/README.md

 ## Running Proxy Server
 ```
-# Install Docker-compose
-sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
-sudo chmod +x /usr/local/bin/docker-compose

-# Edit $http_x_proxy_auth != "" in nginx.conf (the one in this repo) to include the Agilysys proxy header secret.
-# cm-django-prod-agilysys-proxy-header-secret in AWS Parameter Store

 # From this git directory, Start the Docker container
 docker-compose up -d
 ```

-Now the Docker container is running with the mounted configuration.

 ## Setting up the ec2 instance

 If anything goes wrong with the proxy server, we should simply be able to restart the Docker container.
 If the ec2 needs to be re-created though, you can follow these commands and steps to get set up.
+Note that port 8888 on the ec2 instance needs to allow all TCP connections for this proxy to be accessible.

 ```
 # Add your email instead of the placeholder.
 Enter and confirm your password when prompted